-If we move the piston down, we would compress the gases, causing a decrease in volume.
+If we move the piston down, we would compress the gasses, causing a decrease in volume.
 In such a scenario, an increase in pressure would occur.
 The process starts at point A, as shown in Figure 4.2, an all-vapor condition.

 Nothing here is new regarding the compression of the vapor itself.
 As pressure increases, volume decreases accordingly.
 After some compression, the first droplet of liquid will appear.
 That is, we have found the dew point of the mixture (point B).
 We then proceed with compression.
 As we further compress the system, more liquid will appear and the volume will continue to decrease.

 It would appear that we are seeing here the same features as those of the single-component system that we studied in the previous modules.
 But wait a minute, is that so?

 Actually, there is a difference.
 During the phase transition, pressure does not remain constant in this experiment.
 In fact, as compression progresses and more liquid is formed, pressure keeps rising — although not as sharply as in the single-phase vapor region.
 When the entire system has become liquid, with only an infinitesimal bubble of vapor left, we are at point C — the bubble point of the mixture.
 Please note that, for binary mixtures (as is the case for multicomponent mixtures,) the dew point and bubble point do not occur at the same pressure for isothermal compression.
 If you recall, for the single-component system, the dew point and the bubble point coincide.
 This is not true for binary and multicomponent systems.
 Compare Figure 4.2 with Figure 3.4 (repeated below from Module 3) to see this point.

 WHY??
 Why is pressure increasing during the phase transition?
 At this point, we start to realize the ways in which composition plays a fundamental role in the behavior of mixtures.